 Familiarise yourself with your chart before entering any new port or inlet.

 There will be hazards in every such place, if only the beach itself!
-Two examples are the estuary of Acheloos river in northern Gulf of Patras.
+A good example is the estuary of Acheloos river, in northern Gulf of Patras.

 Once familiar with what to expect, make sure that your echo sounder is set to the right measurements.